yakovsushenok/St404-2/README.md

-Project on Linear modelling on USA Crime data.
+University Group Project on Linear modelling on USA Crime data.